-The list below provides examples of projects and elements that are not eligible under the GI Grant Program.
+The list below provides examples of projects and elements that are not eligible under the Recreational Trails and Greenways Grant Program.
 It is not a comprehensive list.

-- Projects not located in or benefiting disadvantaged or severely disadvantaged communities. - Planning only, or operation and maintenance projects. - Active recreation projects.
-However, active recreation components can be part of the overall project with other funding sources. - Infrastructure projects that do not include greening components. - Projects to construct new parking lots or bridges (may be funded only as a necessary but minor component). - Educational or training programs. - Projects that create or improve roads for motorized use. - Acquisition of property that cannot be purchased at or below fair market value. - Development projects contingent on future acquisition for project implementation. - Projects that include both acquisition and development (must be one or the other, not both). - Acquisitions involving eminent domain. - Projects that are intended to correct problems caused by inadequate maintenance. - Project Proposals that include more than one project (however, more than one Project Proposal can be submitted by an applicant). - Projects where applicant cannot demonstrate satisfactory permission to develop/maintain site. - Projects that include planting trees larger than 15 gallons, even if proposed with other funding sources. - Projects that plant invasive plants or trees, or plant for aesthetic purposes only.
+- Planning only, or operation and maintenance projects. - Trail projects that do not meet the destination requirements described above. - Projects that exclusively fulfill mitigation requirements. - Projects that are not publicly accessible. - Educational or training programs. - Projects that create or improve roads for motorized use, with the exception of trailhead facilities and trails and pedestrian bridges that are designed to accommodate emergency and maintenance vehicles. - Projects that will not be completed prior to the funding liquidation date. - Projects contingent on future acquisition for project implementation. - Projects that include acquisition of property that cannot be purchased at fair market value. - Projects that include both acquisition and development (must be one or the other, not both). - Projects that are not compatible with the specific environment or location in which they are situated. - Projects that are intended to correct problems caused by inadequate maintenance. - Project Proposals that include more than one project (however, more than one Project Proposal can be submitted by an applicant). - Projects where applicant cannot demonstrate satisfactory permission to develop/maintain the project site.

+- Projects that include planting trees larger than 15 gallons, even if proposed to be funded by other sources. - Projects that plant invasive plants or trees, or plant for aesthetic purposes only.